PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 And we use nix variable `${ultisnipsSnippets}` which is defined in `let-in` block and references the package created in the previous chapter.

+{{ why(question="

-{{ why(question="Why we didn't put the `ultisnipsSinppets` package to the overlay, similar as `neovim` or `telescope-recent-files` packages?", answer="You totally could do that.
+Why we didn't put the `ultisnipsSinppets` package to the overlay, similar as `neovim` or `telescope-recent-files` packages?", answer="

+You totally could do that.
 Let's call this decision a personal preference.
 The reasoning behind is that I feel like the cohesion is better with ultisnips fingerprinting in less modules.
 But feel free to do it anyway you find the best.") }}

 In the `config/default.nix` we have everything prepared.
-Just load `vimnix`, and add it tot the list of configs that will be sourced.
+Just load `vimnix`, and add it to the list of configs that are sourced.

 ```nix
 # config/default.nix